main content start,

 Der Rosinenbomber vom Typ Douglas C-47 B „Skytrain“ über der Terrasse des Neubaus ist das Wahrzeichen des Deutschen Technikmuseums © SDTB / H. Hattendorf

-With a programme that includes the Science Center Spectrum, daily tours of historical machines and models and a wide range of other guided tours, the museum is a fun and favoured learning destination for young and old.
+With the Science Center Spectrum, daily demonstrations and guided tours, workshops and hands-on activities, the museum is a place of learning and experience for young and old

 Opening hours,